sschmutz/thesis-workflow/README.md

 ```

 ### Infer class labels
-Given a threshold value in percent, as described in section [Setup](#setup) the contigs are first labeled (see example in figure below) before then the class labels of previously unclassified reads are inferred.
+Given a threshold value in percent, as described in section [Setup](#setup), the contigs are first labeled (see example in figure below) before then the class labels of previously unclassified reads are inferred.

 <img src="figures/contig-example-1.png" width="600">